Thartvigsen/StopAndHop/README.md

 ### Joint Learning for RNN and HaltingPolicy
 Second, we provide access to our ExtraSensory datasets, which can be run using `example.py`.

+### Download our data
+You can download our data [here](https://drive.google.com/drive/folders/1o-w5-xWFIvxCiIK9F1AN4JQMRrg2Mi-i?usp=sharing), and put them into a directory called `data`.

 #### Citation
 Please use the following to cite this work:
 ```